About this website

 Sources and bibliographies

 Embedding citations in the content is done using a shortcode like {{% cite "tso-2023" %}}.
-For precision, I can add details like {{% cite "tso-2023" "p.
-4" %}} to point to a specific page or note.
+For precision, I can add details like {{% cite "tso-2023" "pp.4" %}} to point to a specific page or note.
 Each source lives in its own folder (e.g., /content/sources/tso-2023), with the cite key matching the folder name.
 This structure keeps sources organized and accessible, making it easy to update references as my writing grows.
-Lastly, when a page contains citations, my setup automatically generates a bibliography at the end of the document.
+Lastly, when a page contains citations, my setup automatically generates a page bibliography at the end of an essay.

 Searching the website

 Since the addition of sources and bibliographies, I often need to look up a citation when editing my writing.
-For convenience, I’ve implemented a fast search feature that can be access by pressing the SUPER + SHIFT + F keys.
+For convenience, I’ve implemented a search bar that can be access by pressing the SUPER + SHIFT + F keys.
 On a mac the SUPER key is CMD, and on Windows its WIN.

 Technical aspects